 No, you do not.

-All you really need to do is take the water filter out of the refrigerator and then find the company that you want to recycle it.
+All you need to do is take the water filter out of the refrigerator and find the company where you want to recycle it.

-Ideally, if the water filter is a little bit wet, then you would let it dry out first.
-This is something that will probably take just a few hours, so it probably isn’t going to be a cause for concern for most people.
+Ideally, if the water filter is a little wet, you would let it dry out first.
+This will probably take just a few hours, so it isn’t a cause for concern for most people.

-If you are sending the water filter back in the mail to the manufacturer, then it is important that you bag things up properly.
-Make sure that the water filter is properly protected.
-If it isn’t, then it could cause issues for the recycling team.
+If you send the water filter back in the mail to the manufacturer, you must bag things up properly.
+Make sure that the water filter is adequately protected.
+If it isn’t, it could cause issues for the recycling team.